jboss-developer/jboss-eap-quickstarts/README.md

 To run these quickstarts with the provided build scripts, you need the following:

-1. Java 1.6, to run JBoss AS and Maven.
+1. Java 1.6, to run JBoss EAP and Maven.
 You can choose from the following:
     * OpenJDK
     * Oracle Java SE
     * Oracle JRockit